Emadgnia/emadgnia.github.io/_tabs/about.md

 ---

-I am an Engineer 🧑‍💻 from Iran 🇮🇷 living in Denmark 🇩🇰.
+Meet Emad, an Engineer 🧑‍💻 from Iran 🇮🇷 who now calls Denmark 🇩🇰 home.

-- 🔭 With over 10 years of experience, I'm a Lead iOS Engineer proficient in Objective-C and Swift, contributing to mobile apps and backend development for building exceptional applications.
+- 🔭 Emad has more than 10 years of experience as a Lead iOS Engineer, excelling in Objective-C and Swift.
+He loves contributing to mobile apps and backend development, creating exceptional applications.

-- 🌱 As a Writer and Technical Editor, I'm proud to be part of Kodeco (formerly Raywenderlich.com), creating insightful content for our community.
+- 🌱 He's also a Writer and Technical Editor at Kodeco (formerly Raywenderlich.com), where he crafts insightful content for their passionate community.

-- ⚡️ I'm passionate about sharing my knowledge and experience through conference talks and workshops, inspiring others to learn and grow.
+- ⚡️ Emad is all about sharing his knowledge and experience, enthusiastically taking part in conference talks and workshops to inspire others to learn and grow.

+When he's not busy with work, Emad enjoys a wide array of hobbies like board games 🎲, video games 🎮, binge-watching TV series 📺, and even playing the harmonica 🎼.
+He's also quite skilled in table tennis 🏓 and is always ready for a friendly match.
 ---

 ## My recent articles